mascarenhas/alien/doc/alien.md

 can see above.

-In most Lua implementations, "longlong" and "ulonglong" won't fit in a Lua number, so automatic conversion will sometimes fail.
-However, as long as you perform no computation on a long long, its value will be preserved, so you can receive it from C and pass it back to C without worrying.
+In most Lua implementations, "longlong" and "ulonglong" won't fit in a Lua number, so automatic conversion will sometimes fail; on 64-bit machines the same is true of "ptrdiff\_t" and "size\_t".
+However, as long as you perform no computation on such a value, its value will be preserved, so you can receive it from C and pass it back to C without worrying.